 You should always remove and clear the foliage yourself if possible rather than letting it die back and lay there.

 If you leave this foliage on top of your lupin it will turn into a wet soggy rotting mess right above the roots of your plant.
 This is the perfect combination for disease to spread to your plant.

 So remove the foliage yourself and then stick anything you cut off on the compost heap or your gardening waste bin.

 Overwintering your lupins

 The vast majority of Lupins will be just fine left outdoors over a British winter.
-It is worth noting however that post grown lupins will be more vulnerable as all pot grown plants are so moving them into a greenhouse or another sheltered spot is advisable.
+It is worth noting however that pot-grown lupin will be more vulnerable to frost, as all pot-grown plants are, so moving them into a greenhouse or another sheltered spot is advisable.

-The heart of you lupin plant is deep down in the roots so they survive cold spells just fine when left in the ground.
+The heart of your lupin plant is deep down in the roots so they survive cold spells just fine when left in the ground.